American Airlines posts $545 million loss on higher labor costs in a time of big profits for rivals

 There are already concerns over rising costs for airlines as fuel prices surge at the same time that travel has begun to slow.
 Fuel prices are still lower than they were last year, but the loss at American could add to anxiety over burdensome costs across the industry.

-Citing rising fuel prices on Wednesday, United Airlines gave a surprisingly weak end-of-year forecast after a solid third quarter, sending shares major carriers lower.
+Citing rising fuel prices on Wednesday, United gave a surprisingly weak end-of-year forecast after a solid third quarter, sending shares of the major carriers lower.
 United also noted the suspension of its flights to Tel Aviv because of the Israel-Hamas war.

-American Airlines Group Inc., based in Fort Worth, Texas, said its earnings excluding special items worked out to 38 cents per share.
-Analysts expected 25 cents per share, according to a FactSet survey.

 American, which took on new debt during the pandemic, said it paid down $1.4 billion in debt during the quarter.